Enter-Design/CircManager/README.md

 ## Features

 * A Django project skeleton
-* A <span style="text-decoration: line-through">slightly</span> now less modified version of the HTML5 Boilerplate
+* A slightly now less modified version of the HTML5 Boilerplate
 * django.contrib.staticfiles url conf set up for serving static media
 * A `settings_local.py.ex` template file that allows you to set environment-specific settings
 * Requirements files for pip (details below)